votamrima/site/_posts/2021-11-19-create-openshift-oauth-users.md

 admin
 ````

-6. Now I need to remove priviledge to create projects from users who are not graned wih admin role.
+6. Before giving any role to developer user I am going to disabled priviledge to create projects for all users.
+This priviledge creates Openshift during installation by default.

 ````
 [admin@ocp4 ~]$ oc get clusterrolebinding | grep self-prov
 self-provisioners                                                           ClusterRole/self-provisioner                                                            36d
 [admin@ocp4 ~]$
 ````

 Describe a self-provisioners rolebinding.
 Check out the name of the cluster role and group to which it was assgned by default.

 ````
 [admin@ocp4 ~]$ oc describe clusterrolebinding self-provisioners
 Name:         self-provisioners